terrelewis2/weave-threads-gpt/README.md

 ## Credits

-Thanks to [Paul Graham](https://twitter.com/paulg) for his writing.

-I highly recommend you read his essays.

-3 years ago they convinced me to learn to code, and it changed my life.
+Thanks to [Mckay Wrigley](https://twitter.com/mckaywrigley) whose project [PaulGrahamGPT](https://github.com/mckaywrigley/paul-graham-gpt) served as the foundation for this project.

+I also want to thank all the tweeters whose threads made this project possible.
+I've learnt over the years from their threads and I hope this tool can enhance that learning experience

 ## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley)!
+If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/terrelewis2)!

-## Notes

-I sacrificed composability for simplicity in the app.

-Yes, you can make things more modular and reusable.

-But I kept pretty much everything in the homepage component for the sake of simplicity.